 Docent-led walking tours are also available.

-Admission is by online timed reservation for non-members during the pandemic.
-Adults pay $15 for a day pass but seniors 62+ are eligible for a discounted rate of $11.
-Members of the Arboretum may visit anytime.
+Admission is by online timed reservation for non-members.
+Adults pay $15 for a day pass and seniors 62+ are eligible for a discounted rate of $11.

 Leave a Reply